chaintope/tips/tip-hdwallet-cointype.md

 ## Motivation

-Now, Tapyrus is not defined cointype of BIP-0044.
-So, It is confuse what number set to cointype when implement HDWallet for tapyrus.
+Now, there is no cointype defined for Tapyrus in BIP-0044.
+So, It is confusing what number is set to cointype when implementing HDWallet for tapyrus.

 I suggest to propose to cointype for Tapyrus. but, We need consensus in this community before push to [SLIP-0044](https://github.com/satoshilabs/slips/blob/master/slip-0044.md)